 - Numbers for children 5 years and up

-This therapy is based on the concept called "monocular fixation in a binocular field" (MFBF).
+This therapy is based on the concept called "monocular Fixation in a binocular field" (MFBF).
 The MFBF procedure stresses the use of one eye at a time; thus the work is "monocular."
 At the same time, the procedure calls for both eyes to be open, seeing at the same time; thus the work is done in a "binocular field."
-This is accomplished by using anaglyphic (Red/Green) material to allow the patient to use both eyes to see while only one eye can see a central target, either what is depicted on the game Tile or the Matrix.
-Successfully matching the Tile to the correct position on the Matrix then requires the patient to use both eyes and not to suppress, as the eye with the green filter would be able to see the red printing on the Tile (symbols, numbers or letter) and the eye with the red filter would be able to see the black print on the red Matrix.
-Each Matrix of Group has 15 openings for 15 tiles.
+This is accomplished by using anaglyphic (Red/Green) material to allow the patient to use both eyes to see while only one eye can see a central target, either what is depicted on the game tile or the Matrix.
+Successfully matching the tile to the correct position on the Matrix then requires the patient to use both eyes and not to suppress, as the eye with the green filter would be able to see the red printing on the tile (symbols, numbers, or letters) and the eye with the red filter would be able to see the black print on the red Matrix.
+Each Matrix of a group has 15 openings for 15 tiles.

-At first, the patient (because of suppression) may have to use Tiles with a larger font size or pull the Tiles closer (symbols, numbers or letters).
-When suppression has been reduced in this manner, a different set of Tiles with smaller optotypes (or crowded optotype Tiles) can be selected so that the central portion can now easily be seen.
+At first, the patient (because of suppression) may have to use the tiles with a larger font size or pull the tiles closer (symbols, numbers, or letters).
+When suppression has been reduced in this manner, a different set of tiles with smaller optotypes (or crowded optotype tiles) can be selected so that the central portion can now easily be seen.
 The use of plus/minus lenses is crucial to this activity.
 At first, the activity should be performed with the patient’s near RX but without any additional lenses in place.
 Once the procedure is established, low-powered lenses (+/- 0.50 D) should be placed in front of each eye individually.
 This added stress to the visual system increases the difficulty of the activity but allows greater integration of accommodation and binocularity.
 The lenses and filters should be switched to change the visual input throughout the activity.
 For example, switch the lenses, and then switch the filters.
 As the patient progresses, the power of the lenses should be increased symmetrically or asymmetrically, based on the individual patient’s treatment.